O'Connor makes superb start in Budapest heptathlon

 Last summer's Commonwealth Games silver medallist, who is targeting a top-10 finish in Budapest, goes into the second event two places behind Great Britain's 2019 world champion Katarina Johnson-Thompson.

-Ireland's 4x400m mixed relay team progressed to the final of their event as one of the two fastest losers after finishing fourth in the opening heat in 3:13.90.
+Ireland's 4x400m mixed relay team progressed to the final of their event as one of the two fastest non-automatic qualifiers after finishing fourth in the opening heat in 3:13.90.

-That left them facing an anxious wait during the second heat but with fifth-placed Jamaica only clocking 3:14.05, the Irish quartet of Jack Raftery, Sophie Becker, Chris O'Donnell and Sharlene Mawdsley progressed to Saturday evening's final on a busy opening day for the Irish team in Budapest.
+That left them facing an anxious wait during the second heat but with fifth-placed Jamaica only clocking 3:14.05, the Irish quartet of Jack Raftery, Sophie Becker, Chris O'Donnell and Sharlene Mawdsley progressed to Saturday evening's final on a busy opening morning for the Irish team in Budapest where the track action was delayed for an hour following heavy rain.

-Medal hope Ciara Mageean goes in the women's 1500m heats at 13:26 BST along with team-mates Sarah Healy and Sophie O'Sullivan.
+Medal hope Ciara Mageean goes in the opening women's 1500m heat at 13:26 BST with team-mates Sarah Healy and Sophie O'Sullivan involved in later heats.

-Walker David Kenny was the first Irish athlete in action in the 20km walk with shot putter Eric Favours also involved in a morning session which had to be delayed because of heavy rain in the Hungarian capital.
+Walker David Kenny was the first Irish athlete in action in the 20km walk but was a non-finisher while Eric Favours missed out on a place in the shot put final as his best effort of 19.65m - 0.99 down on his personal best - left him 23rd overall.

 Tyrone teenager Nick Griggs is among the three Irish competitors involved in the evening session's men's 1500m heats as in-form Andrew Coscoran and Luke McCann also wear the green vest.